Alex9Xu/Android-Programming-Tips/README.md

-# Android-Programming-Tips
-Android Programming Tips

-1. Resolve Android Apps crash on Samsung with Android 5.0 and above:
+Resolve Android Apps crash on Samsung with Android 5.0 and above:

 If your app only crash on Samsung with Android 5.0/5.1, but runs well on other phones with Android 5.0/5.1, check this file: app/src/main/res/vales/styles.xml: